-Course applications are now being accepted.
-APPLICATION DEADLINE: Monday, May 31 at 2pm PT.
+Course applications are now closed.
+APPLICATION DEADLINE WAS: Monday, May 31 at 2pm PT.

 Acceptances start after the deadline, and occur on a rolling basis.

 Learn how to navigate the business and present yourself as a writer or director in meetings and networking opportunities with experienced instructors as your guides.
 In this live online course, you will develop and rehearse a pitch for your project and discover what a writer or director needs to know about the business of U.S.-based film and television, including advice on how to break into the business and navigate your career.

 In class sessions, you will learn about business elements of the screenwriting and directing fields, complete interactive exercises, and discuss concepts with course advisors.
 Weekly homework designed to prepare you with the critical tools needed to sustain a career is reviewed by your advisor.

 By the end of the course, you will: